 A blood bank technician will work directly under the supervision of a medical laboratory technologist.
-They prepare blood and plasma for transfusions, and keep accurate records of all the blood stored, and what it is to be used for.
+They prepare blood and plasma for transfusions and keep accurate records of all the blood stored, and its purpose.

 The average salary for a blood bank technician is about $59,500 per year.
 If you choose to further your education and seek a supervisory role, that salary may become closer to $80,000.

-Blood bank technicians may actually work directly with the public more than a phlebotomist.
-They conduct interviews with blood donors, and learn more about them before actually performing venipuncture.
-Once blood or plasma has been donated, it’s the job of the technician to keep track of what type of blood it is, and what it needs to be used for.
+Blood bank technicians may work directly with the public more than a phlebotomist.
+They conduct interviews with blood donors and learn more about them before actually performing venipuncture.
+Once blood or plasma has been donated, it’s the job of the technician to keep track of what type of blood it is, and its purpose.
 If you’ve ever given blood before, you’ve likely worked with a blood bank technician.

-To become a haematologist, you either need to be a clinical scientist, or biomedical scientist.
-An accredited degree is absolutely necessary, as there is no outside training program for this career.
+To become a haematologist, you either need to be a clinical scientist or biomedical scientist.
+An accredited degree is necessary, as there is no outside training program for this career.